KPZ statistics of second class particles in ASEP via mixing: Introduction

 The following Theorem gives the KPZ fluctuations of the second class particle at the hard shock in a double limit. \begin{tthm} Let $C=C(M)$ be as in \eqref{C} and let $X(t)$ be the position of the second class particle of $\eta_t$.
 Then for $s \in \R$ we have

 where $Y_{\GUE}^{\prime},Y_{\GUE}$ are two independent, $\GUE-$distributed random variables. \end{tthm} The $M^{1/3}$ term is the typical KPZ $1/3$ fluctuation exponent.
 To explain the $Y_{\GUE}^{\prime}-Y_{\GUE}$ limit law, note that inside each of the two rarefaction fans in Figure \ref{one}, the fluctuations of a particle follow a single $\GUE-$distribution (see Theorem \ref{TWT} and Proposition \ref{FGUE} afterwards).
 The fluctuations to the left and right of the shock decouple asymptotically, and the second class particle is distributed as the difference of these two $\GUE$s.
-We explain this picture more thoroughly in the following Sections \ref{previous} and \ref{heur}.
+We explain this picture more thoroughly in the following Sections \ref{previous} and \ref{heur}. \begin{rem} In Theorem \ref{MAIN}, we let $C$ go to plus infinity.
+It also meaningful to let $C$ go to minus infinity: Then, in the double limit $\lim_{C\to-\infty}\lim_{t\to\infty},$ the second class particle will behave like the second class particle started from $0$ with first class particles starting from $\mathbf{1}_{\Z_{\geq 1}},$ whose fluctuation behavior is given in Proposition \ref{yours}. \end{rem}